About BioFuran Materials Chemicals

 Products that Change the Future

 Our products are crafted to minimize the negative impact of today’s harsh chemicals on the environment.
 We strive to make the world a better place, by progressively replacing just one bad chemical with a safer chemical alternative.
-Our carboxylate salts are less toxic than the fluoride, bromide, iodide, chloride, sulfate, and nitrate salts.
+Our carboxylate reagent chemicals are less toxic than the fluoride, bromide, iodide, chloride, sulfate, and nitrate salts.
 Our safer carboxylates can be used as key ingredient substitutes in agriculture, home care, detergents, household cleaning, de-icing, tanning, fluid drilling, fuel cells, water purification, ceramics, paint, air conditioning, refrigeration, etc.

 The Pittsburgh Magazine of September 2019 noted that 412 Food Rescue recovered 6.8 million pounds of discarded food from retailers, bakeries, large catering events, and commercial food producers.
 This statistic represents a small portion of food that is recovered, implying that a large portion ends up at the local landfills where they pollute local environments.
 Coupled to food-borne pollution is rising levels of halide (fluoride, chloride, bromide, and iodide) salts commonly used in food, for deicing pavements and roads after snowfall, in water treatment as water softeners, etc. About salt-based pollution, the Water Resources Center of University of Minnesota noted that chloride salt levels are increasing at alarming rates in rivers, lakes, streams, and groundwater across the Unites States.
 The deicing chloride salts alone accounts for over 400,000 tons/year.
 While deicing rock salt is inexpensive to purchase, it can have a high environmental cost, as elevated chloride levels are toxic to many plant and aquatic species.
 The environmental cost of chloride salts is further compounded by other over-utilized sulfates and nitrates, which are equally toxic.